The information in this article applies to:

 - Garden beds and ponds are spline-based and can be created by clicking and dragging or by simply clicking in the drawing area.

-- Once created, terrain features can be edited the way a Terrain Perimeter or Flat Region can using the edit handles or edit toolbar buttons.
+- Once created, terrain features can be edited the way a Terrain Perimeter or Elevation Region can using the edit handles or edit toolbar buttons.

-- Terrain Features can also have their Height specified on the General tab of the Terrain Feature Specification dialog.
+- Terrain Features can also have their Height specified on the General panel of the Terrain Feature Specification dialog.

 - Some features, such as sidewalks, have a height of 1" above the terrain by default.